Skip to content

 • Template repo: a Github repo path (e.g. myorg/data-structures-template) that becomes the starting point for every student’s repo.
 Starter code and issue templates are copied from it.

-Assignments are added inline while creating the module (see below).
+Assignments are added inline while creating the repository (see below).

 If type is Group, you’ll also configure: